TyrfingMjolnir/grimwire/README.md

 ## Discussion Topics

-### How is this different from, say, Facebook?

-Facebook uses its own systems to connect people, run applications, and store data.
-Most of the applications (messages, photos, groups, etc) are made and run by Facebook, but other sites can use the service to do logins, get network/user info, spam the friend feed, and so on.
-This tends to mean that all of Facebook's interactions occur through Facebook's computers.

-Like Facebook, Grimwire's interactions occur through the Grimwire relays.
-However, Grimwire has only one kind of interaction: connections.
-After the connection, the applications interact directly from one browser to the other*.
-The other crucial difference is that Grimwire's relays are open-source and free for anybody to install, so users can run their own networks.

-Joining a relay with an app is equivalent to setting up an ephemeral .com.
-Your page is assigned an address (they look like httpl://bob@bobs-relay.com!bobs-app.com) and, until you close the page, you'll be able to respond to Web requests from there.
-The relay keeps links to those addresses, along with information about what services those addresses provide, so apps have an easy way to find each other.

-* As mentioned through-out this manual, if WebRTC - the p2p technology - fails, Grimwire's relays will "bounce" the traffic to make sure you can still connect.
-This trade-off was made to ensure a smooth experience, but can come at a privacy cost.
-If this concerns you, disable bouncing on your account (not yet implemented in beta) or use a private relay.

 ### What exactly is WebRTC?

 WebRTC (Real Time Communication) is a new set of technologies for browsers, predominantly developed by Google and Mozilla.
 It adds a lot of strong features to the Web, including: